Issue Brief // Federal Overreach

 • SB 390

-Bars armed state forces, including the National Guard, from assisting federal immigration operations without explicit authorization from elected state leadership.
+Bars the Georgia National Guard and other armed state forces from participating in federal immigration enforcement operations without explicit authorization from the Governor—asserting state sovereignty over state resources.

 • SB 391

-Prohibits federal immigration agents from entering schools, churches, hospitals, libraries, and domestic violence shelters without a judicial warrant.
+Prohibits federal immigration agents from entering schools, hospitals, churches, libraries, and domestic violence shelters without a judicially signed warrant—protecting Georgia's community anchor institutions.

 • SB 517